-MY ROOMMATE, GADJI (the cat who lives with Berni and me), actually likes having a harness strapped around her neck and midriff: it means that she is going outside!
+MY ROOMMATE GADJI is a cat who actually likes having a harness strapped around her neck and midriff: it means that she is going outside!
 Apparently, any price is worth paying to spend the time in the fresh air—rolling in the dirt, spying on birds, and going for walks.

 When walking, we tend to head to the green belt about 100 feet from the house and invariably, as we enter the treed area, a large black crow swoops in, perches on a branch on one of the evergreens around us, and begins haranguing us:

 Now I know that C-A-W is the normal way to spell the sound (word?) that this bird is making, but there sounds like there is an ‘r’ sound rolling in there, giving each crow a sort of JFK-ish feel: